Interested in becoming a Psychologist but not sure what the job involves?

 So, let’s see what they have to say!

-Micah Boerma is a School Psychologist at an all boys school called Trinity Grammar School.
+Micah Boerma is a School Psychologist at the all-boys school, Trinity Grammar School.

 How did you end up in this role?